kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 A: This occurs because of the blockchain forking, generally when one mining pool has a very large hashrate.

   This can be fixed by re-syncing the correct blockchain from scratch.
-See the question below.
+See [here](#q-how-can-i-re-sync-the-blockchain).

 #### Q: I'm getting a "corrupted blockchain" error like this?
 ```